nitink3005/dsa-algo/hld/design-a-notification-system.md

 ### Approach 2:

 <img src="./img//notification_system/day-1-arch.png">
 - SQS offers reliablity if msg fails it appears at front of SQS queue again after visibility timeout.(Message queue remove dependencies between components.
-Message queues serve as buffers when high volumes of notifications are to be sent out.)
+Message queues serve as buffers when high volumes of notifications are to be sent out.)<br/>
 - Making it async prevents our notification control svc from hogging for retries and all continue sending notfication from other svcs.

 ## Support Bulk Notifcations